hacheemaster/hacheemaster.github.io/_posts/2019-01-31-HumanActivityRecognition.md

 # Summary

-In conclusion, when trying to perform human activity recognition using smart phone data, it's better to use one-dimensional Convolutional Neural Networks over LSTMs due to the slow runtime for LSTMs.
+In conclusion, when trying to perform human activity recognition using smart phone data, it's better to use one-dimensional Convolutional Neural Networks over LSTMs due to the longer runtime for LSTMs.

 **Full code**: [github](https://github.com/hacheemaster/HumanActivityRecognition/blob/master/HAR_LSTMS.ipynb)